 Key Takeaways

-- Conduct competitor analysis monthly (or automate it with AI)
+- Conduct competitor analysis monthly (or automate it with AI tools like Sprout Social, Hootsuite, or Aibrify)

 - Track 6 core dimensions: frequency, engagement, content mix, response time, hashtags, growth